 - (a) Injection-based Therapies: The Corporation's physicians inject analgesics around a specific nerve or bundle of nerves with the goal of reducing pain intensity.
 These analgesic injections are covered to varying degrees by provincial health plans.
 In addition, the Corporation also offers therapeutic Botox injections for the treatment and prevention of chronic migraines.
 Botox injections are covered by some third-party health insurance plans. - (b) Infusion Therapy: At select clinic locations, the Corporation offers intravenous lidocaine infusion therapy for the treatment of neuropathic pain, complex regional pain syndrome, and chronic diabetic neuropathy.
 In general, provincial health insurance plans offer coverage for certain intravenous lidocaine infusion therapy. - (c) Chronic Pain Self-Management Program: Based on research conducted at Stanford University, the Chronic Pain Self-Management Program is a group-based, facilitated, and highly interactive six weeks/twelve-hour program.
 The program is a psychoeducational, cognitive behavioral program which helps patients better understand chronic pain and teaches non-medicated coping strategies and goal setting.
 Topics include: techniques and coping strategies to deal with frustration, fatigue, pain, and isolation; appropriate exercise for improving and maintaining strength, flexibility, and endurance; appropriate use of medications; communicating effectively with family, friends, and health professionals; nutrition; and evaluating new treatments.
 Similar programs have shown significant short-term improvements in pain, dependency, vitality, aspects of role functioning, life satisfaction and self-efficacy5. - (d) Optimization of Pharmacotherapy: The Canadian Pain Society's guidelines for the treatment of neuropathic pain recommend gabapentinoids, tricyclic antidepressants, and serotonin-norepinephrine reuptake inhibitors as first-line agents for treating neuropathic pain.
 Tramadol and other opioids are also recommended as second-line agents for treating neuropathic pain.
-Often, the therapies patients receive at the Corporation's clinics will allow the Corporation's physicians to optimize, reduce, eliminate, or replace patients' pain medications.
-For example, research shows that intravenous lidocaine infusions are an effective adjuvant therapeutic approach for chronic pain management particularly for opioid dependent patients6. - (e) Medical Cannabis: In conjunction with other therapeutic approaches, the Corporation's physicians also prescribe medical cannabis where appropriate.
-The Canadian Pain Society currently recommends cannabinoids as third-line agents in the treatment of neuropathic pain.
+Often, the therapies patients receive at the Corporation's clinics will allow the Corporation's physicians to optimize, reduce, eliminate, or replace patients' pain medications. - (e) Medical Cannabis: In conjunction with other therapeutic approaches, the Corporation's physicians also prescribe medical cannabis where appropriate.
 The Corporation does not sell or possess medical cannabis and the Corporation's involvement with medical cannabis is limited to prescribing it to patients.
 In addition, the Corporation and its doctors do not recommend any specific licensed cannabis producer or specific strain/brand of cannabis to its patients and the Corporation does not receive any referral fees, finder's fees or other incentives with respect to medical cannabis nor plans to enter into such compensation arrangements or similar arrangements with licensed cannabis producers in the future.